2018-2020 Newton International Fellow | The University of Sheffield [Animal Studies Research Centre]

 Refereed Journal Articles:

-1 "From the Galapagos Islands to the Frozen Zoo: Taxidermy, De-Extinction, and the Preservation of Lonesome George, the Last Pinta Island Tortoise."
+2 "Endling Taxidermy: Lonesome George, Global Genomics, and the Iconographies of Extinction."
 Configurations: A Journal of Literature, Science, and Technology, vol. 27, no. 1, 2019.
 Co-Edited by Sarah Bezan and Susan McHugh, Johns Hopkins University Press.
-(Forthcoming).

-1 "Speculative Sex: Queering Origin Stories in Larissa Lai's Salt Fish Girl."
+3 "Speculative Sex: Queering Aqueous Natures and Biotechnological Futures in Larissa Lai's Salt Fish Girl."
 In Ecofeminist Science Fiction.
 Ed.
 Douglas Vakoch.
-Oxford University Press, 2018.
-(Forthcoming).
+Oxford: Oxford University Press, 2018.
+(In press).

-2 “Crossing the Barriers of Taste: The Alimentary Materialism of Jim Crace’s The Devil’s Larder.”
+4 “Crossing the Barriers of Taste: The Alimentary Materialism of Jim Crace’s The Devil’s Larder.”
 In Literature and Meat Since 1900.
 Eds.
 Sean McCorry and John Miller.
 London: Palgrave, 2018.
-(Forthcoming).
+(In press).

-3 “A Darwinism of the Muck and Mire: Decomposing Eco- and Zoopoetics in Stephen Collis and Jordan Scott's decomp.”
+5 “A Darwinism of the Muck and Mire: Decomposing Eco- and Zoopoetics in Stephen Collis and Jordan Scott's decomp.”
 In Texts, Animals, Environments: Zoopoetics and Ecopoetics.
 Ed.
 Roland Borgards, Catrin Gersdof, Frederike Middelhoff, and Sebastian Schönbeck.
 Freiburg: Rombach Verlag “Cultural Animal Studies Series,” 2018.
-(Forthcoming).

 Manuscripts in Preparation: